 Causes of flexible flat feet include:

 Rigid Flat Feet are far less common and are characterized by a loss of foot arch when standing, sitting, or lying down.
 The foot arch cannot be “created” and the foot stays flat throughout.

 Rigid Flat Feet are often caused by underlying musculoskeletal conditions such as:

 Flat feet cause an upward chain reaction that leads to structural malalignment of the body, commonly affecting the knees, hips, and spine.
 It also alters our gait pattern and the amount of stress our bones, joints and muscles withstand during movement, which leads to an increased risk of injuries.

-Treatment for Paediatric Flat Feet involves a process of rehabilitation and often a change in habit.
+Management for Paediatric Flat Feet involves a process of rehabilitation and often a change in habit.
 Most parents are often misled and have been buying inappropriate footwear for their children.
 It is also common for some retail establishments or practices to profit from parents’ anxiety and lack of knowledge, causing the child to undergo unnecessary treatments or programs.